walnuts1018/oklch-vscode/README.md

 https://github.com/microsoft/vscode-css-languageservice/pull/436

 >[!WARNING]
->If you are using the latest version of VSCode, you probably **do not need** to install this extension.
+> If you are using the latest version of VSCode, you probably **do not need** to install this extension.
->To avoid conflicts, we **strongly recommend** that you uninstall or disable this extension.
+> To avoid conflicts, we **strongly recommend** that you uninstall or disable this extension.
+>
->As a precaution, we will maintain this extension for a while until many users migrate.
+> We will maintain this extension for a while until many users migrate.

 # oklch-vscode